cjenniferwong/cjenniferwong.github.io/about.md

 <p class="message">
   Hi there!

   I'm a Data Scientist based in San Francisco, CA. I'm interested in decision sciences of B2C consumer products.
+Currently I am a Product Analyst at Postmates working on finding ways to easily connect customers to the city around them.
 </p>

 <!--- stuff that came with the original template